New Mexico Lobos men's basketball: The Pit

 Early New Mexico basketball teams played in what became known as the Old Wooden Gym, where the walls were the out-of-bounds markers.
 In 1928 Coach Roy Johnson organized construction of Carlisle Gymnasium, seating about 1,500 spectators with later additions doubling that figure, and in 1957 Johnson Gymnasium opened, with a capacity of 7,800.
 The success of the Lobos under Bob King led to rapidly growing fan interest.
 Attendance doubled, Johnson Gym was soon selling out, and plans for a larger arena began to be developed.

 University Arena opened in 1966 but was soon nicknamed "The Pit" due to its innovative subterranean design, with the playing floor 37 feet below street level.
 The Lobos have enjoyed exceptional success at The Pit, winning over 80 percent of their games and mounting home-winning streaks of over 20 games four times, with the longest of 41 straight in 1996–98.
 The Lobos have made 14 NCAA tournament appearances and 17 NIT appearances since the opening of the arena.
-In 1992 the basketball court at The Pit was named "Bob King Court" in honor of the coach who made its construction possible.New Mexico Athletics, UNM Mourns Passing of Bob King; Services Next Wednesday at The Pit, December 10, 2004.
+In 1992 the basketball court at The Pit was named "Bob King Court" in honor of the coach who made its construction possible.

 Attendance at Lobo games in The Pit has consistently been among the national leaders in college basketball, averaging over 15,400 fans per game since it opened.
 The Lobos finished in the top five nationally in attendance 16 times in their first 20 years at The Pit, reaching second five times, and they were in the top ten all but one season through 2002.
-The design of the arena makes it one of the loudest venues in college basketball, creating a hostile playing environment for visitors.Andy Katz, Bucket List: The Pit, ESPN.com, August 16, 2013.
+The design of the arena makes it one of the loudest venues in college basketball, creating a hostile playing environment for visitors.
 A study of decibel levels at collegiate basketball arenas found that a game at The Pit registered as the loudest at 118 decibels, comparable to a turbo-fan aircraft at takeoff power.
 Noise levels up to 125 decibels have been measured, close to the pain threshold for the human ear.
 Contributing to the intimidating environment for visitors is the mile high elevation of The Pit, emphasized to visiting teams with a message along the wall of the tunnel from the locker rooms down to the playing floor saying, "Welcome to the legendary Pit, a mile high and louder than..."